 Go to a Doctor

 Seeing a doctor will also give you a good idea of how seriously you were hurt, which will help you know what your future medical costs will look like.
+It will also help your drunk driving accident lawyer in Atlanta to prove the severity of your injuries when filing a claim.

-Time is Limited on Your Drunk Driving Accident Claim
+Time Is Limited on Your Drunk Driving Accident Claim

 The statute of limitations on personal injury cases in Georgia is two years from the date of the injury.
 This means you only have two years to file your claim, and there are many steps to take in the process.

-Get a Free Consultation with an Atlanta Drunk Driving Accident Lawyer Today
+Get a Free Consultation With an Atlanta Drunk Driving Accident Lawyer Today